NOPEEEEEEEEEEEE/Chronicles-of-Crafting-a-Hybrid-Ray-Tracer-in-DXR/index.md

 In case no geometry is hit by the ray, a counter is incremented by 1.
 When some geometry is hit, the hit shader returns the distance to that hit point.
 The counter is incremented by the distance divided by the maximum length of the ray.

 The counter is then divided by the number of samples, and the returned result is then multiplied with the direct illumination radiance.

+## Conclusions

+The information I presented here was minimal, but I hope it was enough to spark your interest.
+This project was a great source of information for me, and I totally recommend giving it a try.

+Based on my experience, DXR was a great API to use for this purpose.
+It is a bit of struggle to understand it in the beginning, but once you get the hang of it, it's a realy great tool.

+The foundation I laid with this provides further possibilities for interesting features.

+For more information, here are some of the resources I used:

+<iframe src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=f45698fe-b9ff-11ee-9ddd-3f41531135b6" width="100%" height="auto" frameborder="0" scrolling="no"></iframe>

+<iframe frameborder="0" class="juxtapose" width="100%" height="360" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=f45698fe-b9ff-11ee-9ddd-3f41531135b6"></iframe>

 ![buas logo](/assets/Logo_BUas.png)